getbouncer/cardscan-ios/README.md

 ## Requirements

 * Objective C or Swift 4.0 or higher
-* iOS 11 or higher
+* iOS 11 or higher (supports development target of iOS 9.0 or higher)

 ## Installation